yerzhanova/getTweets/README.md

 # Connect to api

-Url of API specified in /src/app/get-tweet.service.ts
+Url of API specified in /src/app/get-tweet.service.ts.
+You can also specify variables page_limit and wait in components Hashtag and User.

 ## Development server